pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

   -s, --summary    File where summary statistics will be written to -h, --help       Displays usage information
-      --assign     Assign reads to a final barcode sequence identifier based on tags present --inleaved   Specifies that input is an interleaved FASTQ file --remultiplex  Turn on remultiplexing mode
+      --assign     Assign reads to a final barcode sequence identifier based on tags present --bclen      The length of the final barcode sequence identifier (default: 16) --inleaved   Specifies that input is an interleaved FASTQ file --remultiplex  Turn on remultiplexing mode
       --version    Prints version number